Ship Tour of New Jerusalem

 There are various security checkpoints throughout the ship.
 That's the primary job of the security force - to prevent unauthorized anyone from getting aboard the ship.

-(Fighting between crew members is non-existent)
+(Fighting between crew members and insubordination are virtually non-existent)

 These security checkpoints have tech that scans a person's DNA, vibrational rate, etc. and pull up a person's "service record", which is actually a complete biography on them.